Apolinar291076/apolinar291076.github.com/README.md

-# 01 HTML CSS Git: Core Refactor
+# 01 HTML CSS Git: Code Refactor

 The files attached with this readme file are answers to our first assignment in this course.